tebmed/privBench/overuse-permissions/test-case(s)/java-api-calls/deputy-internet/README.md

-# Overprivileged Application - Invoke the Debuty browser app
+# Overprivileged Application - Invoke the Deputy browser app
 In this test case, the app called **vulnerable** demonstrates an instance of excessive permission usage in Android applications.
 The goal of the **vulnerable** app is to use the default browser system app as a **deputy** to navigate to a user entered url.

 <img src="screenshots/deputy-internet.png"><img src="screenshots/deputy-internet-browser.png">